 Puberty may be late in girls who have the following signs:

 - No development of breast tissue by age 14.

 - No periods for 5 years or more after the first appearance of breast tissue.

 Puberty may be late in boys who have the following signs:

-- Development of the male organs isn’t complete by 5 years after they first start to develop.
+- Development of the male organs isn’t complete 5 years after they first show signs of development.

-- An X-ray of the wrist to see if bone growth is normal
+- An X-ray of the wrist to check bone growth.

-- A CT or MRI scan (special pictures) of the head to look for a tumor or brain injury
+- A CT or MRI (imaging) of the head to look for a tumor or brain injury.

 Copyright © American Academy of Family Physicians